apache/nuttx/configs/sama5d3x-ek/README.txt

   verified, but there is no way to use it in the current NuttX architecture other than through the raw MTD interface.

-  NAND should be considered a work in progress.
+  NAND should still be considered a work in progress.
 You will not want to use NAND unless you are interested in investing a little effort, particularly in infrastructure.
 See the "STATUS SUMMARY" section below.

   NAND Support
   ------------